California Gov. Gavin Newsom plays Trump card in fight against recall

 “The recall wouldn’t have happened without COVID, but it also may have saved Newsom,” said Mr. Schnur.
 “The shutdowns drove voter anger to a point that qualified the recall for the ballot, but the polls show that fewer Californians are as upset about mask mandates and vaccine requirements.”

-So far Republicans are out-kicking their coverage on voting.
+So far, Republicans are out-kicking their coverage on voting.
 More than 6.5 million ballots have been returned in the recall election, with 34% cast by Democrats, 30% by Republicans, and 22% by independents, according to Political Data Inc. figures reported Wednesday by KCRA-TV.

 Democrats make up 47% of registered voters versus Republicans at 24% and 29% for independents.